What You Need to Know About Anthropologist

 Science: Using scientific rules and methods to solve problems.

-There were about 7,600 jobs for Anthropologist in 2016 (in the United States).
+In the United States, there were 7,600 jobs for Anthropologist in 2016.
 New jobs are being produced at a rate of 3.9% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Anthropologist by 2026.
 The BLS estimates 700 yearly job openings in this field.